sritchie73/r-alpha-bootcamp-unimelb-notes/instructor-notes.md

     - tapply, like by, but for single vectors instead of multiple columns
     - replicate: do the same thing over and over
     - mapply: apply a function to the same element of multiple lists/vectors/objects

+Feedback:
+ = Too many functions, only need a few
+ = What is the task we're trying to acheive?
+ = Uber challenge, mapply

 ---

 Break for exercises!

+---

+Need a plotting lesson next!
 ---

 08 Control structures
 ---